paulcwarren/spring-content-docs/docs/index.md

 # Spring Content

-Extensions for Spring-Data that add primitives for handling BLOBs (unstructured data) in the same Developer-friendly way that you handle your structured data.
+Content management functionality for Spring.

-It makes it easy to create websites, content management systems and any other application that has to manage content such as images, documents and videos.
+Ideal for creating websites, content management systems and other applications that have to manage rich-content such as images, documents and videos.

 #### Features